 Brexit will become increasingly fast-paced over the coming months, so it is essential for the agricultural industry to identify the most time- and business-critical issues.
 For example, although trade arrangements and the availability of labour are pressing concerns on farms and in food processing, many of the current regulatory environments could be adapted more slowly.

 ADAS BPG chair and ADAS director James Clarke says:

-“As we await the triggering of Article 50, it is becoming clear that agriculture is just one of many competing business interests in the UK.
-The industry is already fighting to ensure that its voice is heard.
+“It is becoming clear that agriculture is just one of many competing business interests in the UK.
+The farming industry is already fighting to ensure that its voice is heard.
 Some of the issues vital to the survival of farming businesses are, for others, just another consideration alongside immigration, health and the financial markets.
 The key issues for the agricultural industry will be getting clarity on immigration and its impact on labour and skill availability.
 Trade relationships and life after the Common Agricultural Policy will also have significant financial implications for the industry.

 “Recognising these challenges and the needs of businesses and policymakers for evidence, knowledge and insight, we saw a role for ADAS as an independent information provider to those preparing for Brexit.
 Sitting at the interface of policy and practical knowledge, ADAS is well placed to provide the balanced information necessary.
 Understanding the interactions and holistic issues based on evidence is of critical importance in what could become, all too easily, an insular or polarised debate.